raathore/rock-paper-scissors-game/README.md

-# Rock, Paper, Scissors Game
+# Rock, Paper, Scissors Game!
 A game written as an excersize for The Odin Project.
 ## Languages
 HTML+CSS+JAVASCRIPT